 In 1986, Monumental Computer Applications, Inc. begins marketing its monument industry specific computer software, Monu-Cad.
 The system includes CAD software and a stencil cutting system to replace the need for hours of manual labor.

 In 1987 Cochran’s Monuments begins marketing a CAD system for creating designs and cutting sandblast stencil under the name Cochran’s Quick-Cut Systems.

 Computer aided design (CAD) software and stencil-cutting machines begin taking over.
 The trend towards personalized and “pictorial” memorials that began in the late 1980s continues to grow.

 Though there are still some who prefer the old methods, the computer era of monument design is well underway.
-The flexibility and speed of using computer systems for designing memorials heightens even further the growing shift towards personalized memorial designs.
+The flexibility and speed of using computer systems for designing memorials further heightens the growing shift towards personalized memorial designs.

 The demand for plastic cutting dies dwindles.
-The 3M Company makes the decision to discontinue ScotchKut Systems, selling the remaining stock and molds to Granite City Tool of Vermont.
-Granite City Tool continues to produce the cutting dies for the industry.
+The 3M Company makes the decision to discontinue ScotchKut Systems, selling the remaining stock and molds to Granite City Tool of Vermont, but keeps the name trademark.
+Granite City Tool continues to produce the cutting dies for the industry under the name SKS.